Connect with others who understand.

 Targeted therapy drugs, which may be used alone or in combinations, include:

-One important combination treatment is called FCR and includes the chemotherapy drugs Fludara (fludarabine) and Cytoxan (cyclophosphamide) and the aforementioned Rituxan.
+One important combination treatment is called FCR.
+It includes the chemotherapy drugs fludarabine, cyclophosphamide, and rituximab.

-Certain people with CLL/SLL — those who are younger, without other major health issues, and who are at risk for relapse — may be candidates for allogeneic stem cell transplantation.
+Certain people with CLL/SLL — those who are younger, without other major health issues, and who are at risk for relapse — may be candidates for bone marrow transplantation with cells from a donor.
 This aggressive treatment uses high-dose chemotherapy to kill both cancer cells and stem cells (which make new blood cells) in the bone marrow.
 After chemotherapy, new stem cells are transplanted from a donor to regrow healthy bone marrow and blood cells.

 Other Treatments

 Other procedures are sometimes used to treat specific CLL/SLL symptoms.
 For example, enlarged lymph nodes may be treated with radiation therapy.
 An extremely enlarged spleen may require surgery to remove it.
-Additionally, people with CLL/SLL may be able to access new treatment options by participating in clinical trials.
+Additionally, people with CLL/SLL may be able to access new treatment options by participating in clinical trials, which are studies that test if new treatments are safe and work well.

-Generally, 86.9 percent of people with CLL/SLL will live for at least five years after being diagnosed.
-However, your doctor can make a better estimate of your individual prognosis by assessing several factors.
+Generally, 88.1 percent of people with CLL/SLL will live for at least five years after being diagnosed.
+However, your doctor can make a better estimate of your prognosis by assessing several factors.
 Some factors that may lead to a worse prognosis include:

 • Older age